algolia/docsearch/docs/README.md

 If PR doesn't change anything, it will not generate the preview (this will make processing time faster).

-Whenever the preview is ready, Algobot ads a meassage to the PR, along with the link to the preview.
+Whenever the preview is ready, Algobot adds a message to the PR, along with the link to the preview.
 This is a Netlify UI settings in _Build and Deploy > Deploy notifications > Comment on GitHub pull request when deploy succeeds_.
 It uses a GitHub token from Algobot to post on its behalf.
 To generate such a token, login